 AirPods, HomePod & CarPlay

-Under iOS 13, Siri can read out incoming messages on its own and users can answer them via AirPods without the command "Hey Siri".
-The feature will be available in every messaging app that uses SiriKit.
+In iOS 13, Siri can read incoming messages aloud, and users can reply to them via AirPods without saying “Hey Siri.”
+This feature will be available in every messaging app that uses SiriKit.
 There will also be an audio sharing option that allows two audio devices to be connected to an iPhone.
 For example, two pairs of AirPods or other Bluetooth devices can be connected to the Apple smartphone at the same time.
-The HomePod has access to radio stations for the first time and can play songs using Handoff.
-Incidentally, under iOS 13 the smart speaker can be controlled by multiple voices.
-CarPlay is also being updated - in the future it will adapt to larger displays and will have a new user interface.
-The music app has been completely redesigned and Siri no longer covers the entire screen.
+For the first time, the HomePod will have access to radio stations and can play songs using Handoff.
+In iOS 13, the smart speaker can also be controlled by multiple voices.
+CarPlay is also being updated – it will adapt to larger displays in the future and will have a new user interface.
+The Music app has been completely redesigned, and Siri no longer covers the entire screen.

 Data saving mode & data limit for downloads in mobile networks